 This is a compilation of all of Jamey’s posts for crowdfunders, creators, and entrepreneurs.
-You can support the ongoing creation of these blog posts by becoming a Stonemaier Champion.
+You can support this blog by becoming a Stonemaier Champion.

 If you don’t have time to read each of these entries, the best advice from each of the items list is condensed down to a few pages in a special section at the end of Jamey’s crowdfunding book!